 Your credible resource for help with your mechanical exams.

 Your exam is fast approaching.
 You might be working a job and have a family that needs your time.
-The last thing you want to do is spend $1,000 on a course to re-learn this material.

 If that sounds like you, our Applied Thermodynamics & Heat Transfer (Mec-A1) help is for you.

 About: The Applied Thermodynamics & Heat Transfer exam is written nationally for aspiring mechanical engineers and a few other disciplines.
 The code for this exam is:

 - Mechanical - 16-Mec-A1 (or you may see it like YY-Mec-A1,07-Mec-A1, Mec-A1)

 The exam tests candidate’s understanding of thermodynamics (laws & cycles) and heat transfer (applications and analysis).

 Format: 3-hour long, open book exam.
 Out of the eight questions that are asked in the exam, only five need to be attempted; 2 from part A and 3 from part B, or vice versa.